xaviervalarino/portfolio/src/case-studies/gears-dashboard.md

 I wanted to make sure that these actions remained prominent, while giving enough visual affordance to the chart configuration features.

-#### Modal Editing
+#### Modal editing
-Configuration options were hidden behind an _Edit Dashboard_ button; modality was created to safeguard against users accidentally moving the chart widgets when trying to click on chart elements.
-The colors would dim to cue the user of the state change.
+Configuration options were hidden behind an _Edit Dashboard_ button.
+Designing this modality would safeguard against users accidentally moving the chart widgets when trying to click on chart elements.
+The colors would dim to cue users of the state change.

 <div class='subgrid side-by-side border:img margin-top'>
 ![Mockup of the default dashboard](../assets/img/GEARS-default-dashboard.png)